Finite Sample Smeariness on Spheres and Modulation-aware Tests: Introduction

 \subsection{{Acknowledgements and funding.}}

-This research was supported by funding from Research Foundation– Flanders (FWO) via the Odysseus II programme no. G0DBZ23N.
-The author acknowledges the discussions with Stephan Huckemann and Benjamin Eltzner from University of Göttingen, Germany.
+This research was supported by funding from Research Foundation--Flanders (FWO) via the Odysseus II programme no.~G0DBZ23N.
+The author acknowledges technical discussions with Stephan Huckemann from the University of G\"ottingen, Germany, and also encouragement by David Tewodrose at Vrije Universiteit Brussel.